 Today this area is known as the “City of David”, and it is the focus of intensive archaeological excavation.
-They have already found many treasures: floor tiles from the second temple, an underground tunnel with stairs leading up to the temple, a bell that would have hung on the hem of a priest’s robe, seals from officials mentioned in Jeremiah, Yehucal son of Shelemiah and Gedaliah son of Pashhurand, of course Hezekiah’s tunnel, as described in 2 Kings 20:20.
-These were all found among the debris that was dumped when construction work was happening at the Temple Mount between 1996-1999.
+They have already found many treasures: floor tiles from the second temple, found in the Temple Mount Sifting project, a bell that would have hung on the hem of a priest’s robe, seals from officials mentioned in Jeremiah, Yehucal son of Shelemiah and Gedaliah son of Pashhurand, of course Hezekiah’s tunnel, as described in 2 Kings 20:20.
+Many treasures were found among the debris that was dumped when construction work was happening at the Temple Mount between 1996-1999.

 The Times of Israel explains: “The Jerusalem Islamic Waqf, the institution overseeing the al-Aqsa Mosque compound, excavated a section of the Temple Mount for the building of a subterranean mosque in an area known as Solomon’s Stables.
 Tens of thousands of tons of dirt — roughly 400 truckloads — were excavated by heavy machinery, without the supervision of archaeologists, and were dumped outside the Old City.”